 DTAs can help to reduce double taxation and fiscal evasion while also strengthening relationships between Hong Kong and other international tax administrations.

-Please keep in mind that DTAs only apply to you if you are Hong Kong’s resident or the other DTA jurisdiction.
+Please keep in mind that DTAs only apply to you if you are a Hong Kong resident or the other DTA jurisdiction.

 - Provide taxpayers with certainty about the contracting parties’ taxing rights